Best Positions for Early Labor: A Doula’s Guide - Baby Chick

 1. Side-Lying

-This is the position the majority of expecting women sleep in during pregnancy.
-If contractions were to wake you, continue laying on your side (preferably your left side) and try to go back to sleep.
+This is the position most expecting women sleep in during pregnancy.
+If contractions were to wake you, continue lying on your side (preferably your left side) and try to go back to sleep.
 If you can’t, at least rest.22 Focus on your breath and relax all of the muscles in your body.
 Lying on your back is not recommended at this point in your pregnancy or in labor.23,24 It can reduce blood supply to your baby and cause intense lower back pain and back labor.25

 Pregnant woman side-lying in her bed with a pregnancy pillow.